G.PAK: Turnkey Software Solution Framework for Texas Intruments DSPs

-G.PAK the Fast Track to Next Generation Voice & Internet IPv6 Enabled Applications on TI DSPs
+G.PAK the Fast Track to Next Generation Voice and Internet IPv6 Enabled Applications on TI DSPs

 Adaptive Digital Voice Solutions